Everloom-129/CS438_Communication_Networks_Hub/Assignment/Assignment_4/CS438_Assignment_4.md

 F(A)B, A(B)C, B(C)D, E(A)B

 ### 2. Collision Avoidance
-No, because F or E may be sending to A at the same time, and a collision will occur.
+No, because F or E may be send RTS to A at the same time, and a collision will occur.

 ### 3. ACK is necessary
 For wireless network, the unstable environment causes a lot of inferences to the signal.